ducdao/CPE102/README.md

 1. User starts program
 2. Welcome screen displayed, asks if user wants to play a game
 3. Takes either y or n as input
-  a.
-If n, exit program
+  1. If n, exit program
-  b.
-If y, continue
+  2. If y, continue
 4. Ask if user would like to play vs AI or vs another player
   a.
 Possibly ask for 1 or 2 players to simplify input, while noting that if user picks 1 player, they will play           against the AI
   b.
 If player picks 1 player, ask if they would like to go first or second